+'''

+class tale.util.Context (driver: typing.Any, clock: tale.util.GameDateTime, config: typing.Any, player connection: typing.Any) \rightarrow None

+'''

+A new instance of this context is passed to every command function and obj.destroy.
+Note that the player object isn't in here because it is already explicitly passed to these functions.

+class tale.util.GameDateTime ($date_time$: datetime. datetime, $times_realtime$: $float = 1) \rightarrow None$ advance the game clock by a time delta expressed in game time

-class tale.util.Context(driver: Any, clock: tale.util.GameDateTime, config: player_connection: Anv) A new instance of this context is passed to every command function and obj.destroy.
-Note that the player object isn't in here because it is already explicitly passed to these functions. classmethod from_global ($player_connection=None$) \rightarrow tale.util.Context Create a Context based on the current global mud context Should only be used to (re)create a ctx where one is required, and you don't have a ctx argument provided already. class tale.util.GameDateTime(date time: datetime.datetime, times realtime: float = 1) The datetime class that tracks game time. times realtime means how much faster the game time is running than real time.
-The internal 'clock' tracks the time in game-time (not real-time). $add_gametime(timedelta: datetime.timedelta) \rightarrow None$ advance the game clock by a time delta expressed in game time $add_realtime(timedelta: datetime.timedelta) \rightarrow None$ advance the game clock by a time delta expressed in real time $minus_realtime(timedelta: datetime.timedelta) \rightarrow datetime.datetime$ return the game clock minus a time delta expressed in real time plus realtime (timedelta: datetime.timedelta) → datetime.datetime return the game clock plus a time delta expressed in real time $sub_gametime(timedelta: datetime.timedelta) \rightarrow None$ rewind the game clock by a time delta expressed in game time $\verb"sub_realtime" (timedelta: datetime.timedelta) o None$ rewind the game clock by a time delta expressed in real time class tale.util.MoneyFormatter Display and parsing of money.
-Supports 'fantasy' and 'modern' style money. $parse(words: Sequence[str]) \rightarrow float$ Convert a parsed sequence of words to the amount of money it represents (float) class tale.util.MoneyFormatterFantasy display (amount: float, short: bool = False, zero_msg: str = 'nothing') $\rightarrow str$ Display amount of money in gold/silver/copper units, base unit=1 gold, 10 silver=1 gold, 10 copper=1 silver to float (coins: Union[str, Dict[str, float]]) \rightarrow float Either a dictionary containing the values per coin type, or a string '11g/22s/33c' is converted to float.
+The datetime class that tracks game time. times_realtime means how much faster the game time is running than real time.
+The internal 'clock' tracks the time in game-time (not real-time).

+$add_gametime(timedelta: datetime.timedelta) \rightarrow None$

+- $add_realtime$ (timedelta: datetime.timedelta) \rightarrow None advance the game clock by a time delta expressed in real time - $minus_realtime$ (timedelta: datetime.timedelta) \rightarrow datetime.datetime return the game clock minus a time delta expressed in real time - plus_realtime (timedelta: datetime.timedelta) \rightarrow datetime.datetime return the game clock plus a time delta expressed in real time - $sub_gametime$ (timedelta: datetime.timedelta) \rightarrow None rewind the game clock by a time delta expressed in game time - ${\tt sub_realtime}$ (timedelta: datetime.timedelta) \to None rewind the game clock by a time delta expressed in real time - class tale.util.MoneyFormatter
-class tale.util.MoneyFormatterModern

-display (amount: float, short: bool = False, zero msg: str = 'nothing') $\rightarrow str$ Display amount of money in modern currency (dollars/cents).

-to_float (coins: $Union[str, Dict[str, float]]) \rightarrow float$ tale.util.authorized(privileges) → Callable tale.util.call_periodically(period: float, max_period: float = None)

-Either a dictionary containing the values per coin type, or a string '\$1234.55' is converted to float.
+Display and parsing of money.
+Supports 'fantasy' and 'modern' style money.

+$\textbf{parse} \ (\textit{words: typing.Sequence[str]}) \ \rightarrow \text{float}$

+Convert a parsed sequence of words to the amount of money it represents (float)

-Decorator for callables that need a privilege check.
+- tale.util.authorized(privileges: typing.Sequence[str]) → typing.Callable - Decorator for callables that need a privilege check.
 The callable should have an 'actor' argument that is passed an appropriate actor object with .privileges to check against.
-If they don't match with the privileges given in this decorator, an ActionRefused error is raised.
+If they don't match with the privileges given in this decorator, an ActionRefused error is raised. - tale.util.call_periodically (period: float, max_period: float = None)